cypherpunk-coder/cypherpunk-coder/README.md

 - 👋 Hi, I’m @cypherpunk-coder
 - 👀 I’m interested in ...
 Bitcoin
-- 🌱 I’m currently learning ... about Bitcoin
+- 🌱 I’m currently learning ... about Bitcoin and ... more
 - 💞️ I’m looking to collaborate on ...
 Bitcoin based projects

 <!---